-- 5. An Authority that receives non-public information under this MoU will only disclose that information in accordance with disclosure permitted under its applicable professional secrecy laws, regulations and requirements.
-The receiving Authority will endeavour to consult with the other Authority if it proposes to pass on information to another person; however, in an emergency/crisis situation the Authority may be able only to notify (rather than to consult) that such information has been passed to another, national regulatory body.
-The receiving Authority will endeavour to comply with any restrictions on the use of information that are agreed when the information is provided. - 6.
-If there is a legally enforceable demand for information supplied under this MoU, the Authority receiving the demand will notify the Authority that supplied the information of the demand, unless this is not practicable for reasons of urgency.
-The Authority receiving the demand will use all reasonable legal means to resist such a demand, including asserting such appropriate legal exemptions or privileges with respect to that information as may be available.
+5. An Authority that receives non-public information under this MoU will only disclose that information in accordance with disclosure permitted under its applicable professional secrecy laws, regulations and requirements.
+The recipient Authority will endeavour to consult with the other Authority if it proposes to pass on information to another person; however, in an emergency/crisis situation the Authority may be able only to notify (rather than to consult) that such information has been passed to another, national regulatory body.
+The recipient Authority will endeavour to comply with any restrictions on the use of information that are agreed when the information is provided.